By Alter Kacyzne

 For some reason, there is embarrassment in discussing Dinezon the writer in the bright presence of our highly developed literature.

-So it will also be a bit Columbus-esque to expose a “Dinezon” problem.
+So it may also be Columbus-esque to expose a “Dinezon” problem.

 Not some tormented tales of wonder with which one needs occasionally to disturb a forgotten writer in his tomb.
 Because exactly as the expression goes, we will also lie in the ground at some point.
 No!